klownie/klownie_matrice_rs/README.md

 # klownie_matrix_rs
 A matrice implementation that I made to learn rust

-# exemple of usage with diferent type of numbers
+# exemple of usage with diferent types of numbers

 ```rust
 use klownie_matrix::Matrice;